MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-discovery-readme.md

 The `BookshelfClient` provides access to knowledge base management:

-- **Knowledge Bases** — list available knowledge bases.
-- **Knowledge Base Versions** — create, update, index, and manage versions of knowledge bases backed by storage assets.
+- **Knowledge Bases** — create, update, get, list, and delete knowledge bases backed by storage assets, run indexing as a long-running operation, and execute long-running search queries.

 ## Examples